unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

   After the particle transport mechanism has been completed, the diffusion part begins.

-  Our model provides two different diffusion mechanisms.
+  Our model provides two different diffusion types: one in all directions and a gradient-dependent one.
   The amount of ash concentration which is diffused, depends on the initially defined *diffusion percentage*.

   Continuing the above example, the Cell *i* , *j* contains now the ash concentration of the diffusion part (which was not